celiazinc/info201-participation-response/weekly-template.md

 ```

 ## Goals for the upcoming week
 What are your goals for the upcoming week?
-They can be specific and technical (e.g., _practice XX_) or general and more personal (e.g., _work more efficiently on homeworks_).
-Again, the format here is up to you -- this is also a great place to express your goals to the TAs so they can provide better support!
+Are there any questions that you have that you hope to answer in the coming week?They can be specific and technical (e.g., _practice XX_) or general and more personal (e.g., _work more efficiently on homeworks_).
+Again, the format here is up to you -- this is also a great place to express your goals and areas of confusion to the TAs so they can provide better support!

 > Your goals here...